kryptokrona/kryptokrona-docs/guides/Participating-in-Raindance.md

 ![Raindance Channel](images/raindance/rain1.jpg)

 A raindance can happen when the TurtleBotRain wallet has accumulated 5,000 or more TRTL.
-It can also be triggered at-will by an admin.

 ![Forecast](images/raindance/forecast.jpg)